 Incorporating meditation into our daily lives is not an easy feat.
 Many of us are just too busy and are barely catching up with our fast-paced world.

-The idea of fitting more things into our daily schedule isn’t just overwhelming, but may also seem impossible.
-No matter how many times we’ve been told of the benefits of meditation, a lot of us still blame it on our lack of time.
+The idea of fitting more things into our daily schedule isn’t just overwhelming, may also seem impossible.
+No matter how many times we’ve been told of the benefits of meditation, a lot of us don’t practice it, and we blame it on our lack of time.

 What is important, however, is the quality of your meditation practice.
 How you meditate is much more important than the number of hours you put into it.